tomalbrc/filament/docs/src/content/decoration/decoration-behaviours.md

 You would reference it as `mynamespace:mymodel` in the `model` field.

+Animations for placed blocks can be triggered by modifying the block entity's Animation NBT field:
+`/data modify block ~ ~ ~ Animation set value myAnimationName`

 ~~~admonish info "Configurable Fields"
 - `model`: The name of the animated model associated with this animation (if applicable).
 - `autoplay`: The name of the animation to autoplay (if specified).